whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-17-Gentleman-Box-Subscription-Box-January-2016-Review.md

 <br>

-<p>I always like watches with a clean design, not only for aesthetics, but also because it's versatile and can fit into any outfit.</p>
+<p>I always like watches with a clean design, not only for aesthetics, but also because it's versatile and can fit into any outfit.
+What a great watch to receive and it will surely be used for many years to come.</p>

 <br>